EYEAM-Bangkit/Machine-Learning/README.md

 Dataset
 --
 We decided to build our own dataset because we didn't find the right dataset for our project.
-We crawl and search data from many sources and make it into a single dataset which you can view in the rigt here <a href="https://github.com/EYEAM-Bangkit/Machine-Learning/tree/main/EYEAM%20Image%20Data">here</a>
+We crawl and search data from many sources and make it into a single dataset which you can view in the right <a href="https://github.com/EYEAM-Bangkit/Machine-Learning/tree/main/EYEAM%20Image%20Data">here</a>